Best Graphic Design Tools for Small Business 2026: 8 Top Picks Reviewed

 - Symbol system for reusable design elements

-- Grid, snapping, and alignment tools on par with Illustrator
+- Grid, snapping, and alignment tools that rival Illustrator

 - Multi-page document support